 The desk study involved collecting all relevant environmental and ecological data for the study area.
-The development of the rehabilitation plan also takes account of research, experience and engagement with other peatland restoration and rehabilitation projects and peatland research including Irish, UK, European and International best-practise guidance (full citations are in the References Section):
+The development of the rehabilitation plan also takes account of research, experience and engagement with other peatland restoration and rehabilitation projects and peatland research including Irish, UK, European and International best practice guidance (full citations are in the References Section):

 - Anderson et al. (2017).
-An overview of the progress and challenges of peatland restoration in Western Europe. - Bonn et al. (2017).
+An overview of the progress and challenges of peatland restoration in Western Europe. - Barry, T.A. et al (1973).
+A survey of cutover peats and underlying mineral soils.
+Soil Survey Bulletin No. 30.
+Dublin, Bord na Móna and An Foras Taluntais. - Bonn et al. (2017).
 Peatland restoration and ecosystem services- science, policy and practice. - Carroll et al. (2009).
 Sphagnum in the Peak District.
 Current Status and Potential for Restoration.
 Moors for the Future Report No 16. - Clark & Rieley (2010).
 Strategy for responsible peatland management. - Eades et al. (2003).
-The Wetland Restoration Manual. - Farrell & Doyle (2003).
-Rehabilitation of Industrial Cutaway Atlantic Blanket Bog, NW Mayo, Ireland. - Gann et al. (2019).
-International Principles and Standards for the practice of Ecological Restoration. - Hinde et al. (2010).
-Sphagnum re-introduction project: A report on research into the re-introduction of Sphagnum mosses to degraded moorland.
-Moors for the Future Research Report 18. - Joosten & Clarke (2002).
-Wise Use of mires and peatlands Background and Principles including a framework for Decision-making.
+The Wetland Restoration Manual.